 Environmental Design Program!
 Your courses really helped with my portfolio.
 Especially the museum project, it made my portfolio stronger and more complete.
 Additionally, remember you persuaded me from quitting the application last time we met in the hallway?
 You have no idea know how much I appreciate that.

-These freehand sketches are typical orthographics and axonometrics one might do during design. .
+These freehand sketches are typical orthographics and axonometrics one might do during design.

 1 – CONCEPT – Restate your concept and check that it has influence on the ‘plan’, not just the exterior ‘look’ or style.

 As a Designer, you will need to understand how to draw “axonometrics” – a fairly simple way to pop a plan up into 3D – useful to get an understanding of massing/form in a project.